-- Cut a hole in the subfloor just large enough for the bottom part of the toilet flange.
+- Cut a hole in the subfloor just large enough for the bottom part of the toilet flange to sit.
 The flange rim will be fastened to the finished floor later.
 The center of the toilet flange should be 12" from the finished wall (add a 1/2" for drywall if measuring from the framing).

 - Measure and cut pipe to required lengths and attach any fittings necessary without using any glue(dry fit).
-When dry fitting pipe and fittings, the pipe may not fully seat into the fitting, so don't forget to account for this(called fitting allowance).
+When dry fitting pipe and fittings, the pipe may not fully seat into the fitting, so don't forget to account for this(this is called the fitting allowance).

-- When your satisfied that the pipe and fitting will give you the correct measurements and all the rules for your area have been met you can start gluing.
-Work from the existing drain your connecting to outward grading any horizontal pipe at 1/4" per foot. *Once the glue is applied you have very little time to seat it in the fitting and it will become almost impossible to remove after only a few seconds.
-How to glue pipe.
+- When you are satisfied that the pipe and fitting will give you the correct measurements and all the rules for your area have been met, you can start gluing.
+Work from the existing drain you are connecting to, outward grading any horizontal pipe at 1/4" per foot.
+Note: Once the glue is applied, you have less than 30 seconds to seat the pipe in the fitting, and once it is properly seated, it will become almost impossible to remove after a few seconds.
+How to apply glue to pipe.

-- Horizontal plastic pipe needs to be supported with hangers every 4 feet as a minimum.
-The cheapest and easiest to use is metal strapping, that can be bought in rolls.
+- Horizontal plastic pipe needs to be supported with hangers every 4 feet, as a minimum.
+The cheapest and easiest to use is metal strapping, which can be bought in rolls at any hardware store.